Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Symmetries and adjoint-symmetries

 \begin{lemma} Suppose $R(G)=0$ holds identically for a linear differential operator $R$ in total derivatives whose coefficients are functions that are non-singular on $\Esp$.
 If the PDE system $G^A=0$ does not obey any differential identities, then $R$ vanishes on $\Esp$. \end{lemma}

 For a running example, the focusing gKdV equation in potential form will be used:

 where $p>0$ is an arbitrary nonlinearity power.
 This equation will be referred to as the (focusing) p-gKdV equation.
+It is a regular PDE system.
 Note that its $x$-derivative yields the focusing gKdV equation in physical form $v_t + v^p v_x + v_{xxx}=0$ with $v=u_x$, where the coefficients of the convective dispersion terms are scaled to $1$.
 The special cases $p=1,2$ are the KdV equation and the mKdV equation, which are integrable systems.